ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/API-Request-enrichment.md

 ### Example

-Here is an example configuration, using imaginary api.acme.com RESTful service to widen Snowplow event with context containing information about users:
+Below you can see an example configuration using imaginary api.acme.com RESTful service to widen Snowplow event with context containing information about users.
+To find real-world example you can check our extensive tutorial on [Integrating Clearbit data into Snowplow using the API Request Enrichment][clearbit-tutorial].

 ```json
 {